Prevention is the Key!

-Keep bird feeders away from the house and your “safe zone” to discourage mice (a favorite host of ticks) from gathering or nesting in or near your home.
+Consider keeping bird feeders away from the house and your “safe zone” to discourage mice (a favorite host of ticks) from gathering or nesting in or near your home.
 Set traps to remove mice from inside your house and empty the traps promptly.

 Inside Home- Ticks can live for over six months without a blood meal.
 An adult female can produce 2,000–5,000 off-spring.
 Homes may have to be treated for tick infestation if a female tick deposits her eggs indoors and they hatch.
-You should also be sure to check for ticks before getting into your vehicle in order to prevent similar problems.
+You should also be sure to check for ticks before getting into your vehicle in order to prevent potential problems.